Rupesh5988/AURASHIELD/README.md

 Frontend & Dashboard: HTML, CSS, JavaScript, Tailwind CSS, vis.js, PapaParse

 Getting Started
 The system works in two stages: a one-time model training process and an analysis stage for new files.
-Full, step-by-step instructions on how to run the project can be found in the documentaation folder
+Full, step-by-step instructions on how to run the project can be found in the documentation